sashastadler/crunge-notes/Notes/Characters/PCs/Cusdakesh Greyskull.md

 ##### Outfit

-- A black cape lined with rich purple velvet.
-A series of silvered buttons down one side are purely decorative.
-The cape’s collar is fastened with an amethyst clasp set in a black metal that remains cold to the touch no matter how long one remains in contact with it.  (purchased from [Ligne Argentée](../../Locations/Siege%20Richesse.md#Ligne%20Argentée) )
+- A thigh-length satin robe, black on one half, white on the other.
+Gold brocade is stitched along the hem and cuffs, into cloudlike patterns along its surface, and in an intricate chain down the back that separates the white and black halves.
+The sleeves widen from the elbows, opening to more than twice their original size by the wrists.
+The robe is tied with a matching gold sash. (purchased from [Ligne Argentée](../../Locations/Siege%20Richesse.md#Ligne%20Argentée) )
 - A pair of dark brown leather boots with inch-and-a-half heels.
 They reach up to the thigh.
 When the leg is fully extended, they appear normal.
 With the knee fully bent, the leather appears to split, revealing a dark red eye on the side of each boot and a mouth along the arch. (purchased from [Ligne Argentée](../../Locations/Siege%20Richesse.md#Ligne%20Argentée) )

 #### Fun Quotes